 The determination of CGUs is based on management judgement.
-The Company's CGU's are Bri-Chem Supply Ltd., Sodium Solutions Inc, Solution Blend Service Ltd, Bri-Chem Supply Corp, and Sun Coast Materials, LLC.
-As the grouping of CGUs determines the level at which property and equipment, goodwill and intangible assets are tested for impairment, the grouping of CGUs can impact the outcome of impairment testing.
+The Company's CGU's are defined in significant accounting policy L. As the grouping of CGUs determines the level at which property and equipment, goodwill and intangible assets are tested for impairment, the grouping of CGUs can impact the outcome of impairment testing.
 Arriving at the estimated future cash flows involves significant judgments, estimates and assumptions, including those associated with the future cash flows of the CGU, determination of the CGU, and discount rates.